Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Many business owners wonder why one provider quotes $1,000 while another quotes $15,000 for what appears to be the same website.

-• Custom design vs template-based design
+• Custom design vs. template-based design

-• Basic functionality vs advanced features
+• Basic pages vs. advanced functionality

-• SEO-ready structure vs standard setup
+• SEO-ready structure vs. standard setup

-• Limited revisions vs ongoing support
+• Limited revisions vs. ongoing support

 Website Design Cost Breakdown: What Each Budget Gets You